If you manage a hotel you need a magician

 bar magician

 Oftentimes people walk into a hotel that has a Karaoke system set up, and they immediately walk out.
-If I wanted to eat there I HAD to listen to a couple of hours of terrible singing and I didn’t want to do that.
+If I wanted to eat there I HAD to listen to a couple hours of terrible singing and I didn’t want to do that.

 Magic, on the other hand, is unobtrusive.
 A magician strolls from table to table engaging one group with magic and then another one.
-If a specific group doesn’t like magic or they’d rather not participate, they aren’t obliged to (unlike most other forms of entertainment).
+If a group doesn’t like magic or they’d not participate, they aren’t obliged to (unlike most other forms of entertainment).

 It means you can put on entertainment which most customers will enjoy but you don’t have to worry about driving away customers.